glmdgrielson/words/atlas-etcetera.md

       known as an [arcology](https://en.wikipedia.org/wiki/Arcology).
 The exact
       mechanics of this are something that I don't know and quite frankly don't understand.
+- How are the sectors laid out?
+    * I'll be perfectly honest, I have _no_ idea.
+I mean this both in terms of how the individual sectors are organized, and in what the interiors actually contain.
+This is something that I'll probably develop as I write more, and for now I'll have to settle for a similar "quiet you" answer that Pratchett used when beginning Discworld: "you can't map a sense of wonder."

 # _Atlas_ story prompts